Universal USB Installer - Bootable Pendrive Software

 3. Save Changes and Exit; Save the changes (usually F10) you made to the boot order and exit the BIOS/UEFI settings.

-4. Start PC from Bootable USB; Continue to start your computer from the bootable USB drive you set as the first boot device.
+4. Start PC from Bootable USB; Continue to start your computer booting from the USB drive you set as the first boot device.

 5. Choose an OS to Boot from; Your computer should now boot from the USB drive into a Boot Menu.
 Simply select the Operating system or Tool you wish to boot from and then press enter, following any additional prompts to make selections for custom booting.